Start by thinking yourself into the mind of a serious potential buyer. What will be at the top of their list of considerations and qualities?

 These will become opportunities or threats, or a combination of both, that impact on the business.
 The outcomes and implications of these trends may be unpredictable at this moment, which may lead you to think of possible alternative scenarios to reach a new perspective on the matter.

 If you are faced with a serious buyer for your business they will wish to probe further.
 They will want to know specifics about the closest competitors, and the extent of the rivalry between them, as it plays out in practice in the marketplace.
-Linked to this is the prevalence of alternative choices of products or services that fulfil buyer needs in a similar way.
+Linked to this is the prevalence of alternative choices of products or services that fulfill buyer needs in a similar way.
 Note that there are always substitutes, one of which is for the customer not to buy at all!

 They will wish to know the relative strength of buyers, which may enable customers to negotiate lower prices, and the relative strength of suppliers, which may lead them to charge the business higher input prices.
 These last two factors have a direct and negative impact on your margin.